WANGSSSSSSS/WANGSSSSSSS/README.md

 * 🔭 I'm wangsssssss, an undergrade from nwpu
 * 🌱 I'm interested in FPGA technology, Reinforcement Learning and Computer Vision
 * 🌱 Maybe the future time is mainly spent on intellgence
+* 🤔 for recently, i schedule to learn fusion algorithm, mainly about KF,UKF,EKF,EKF2

 <!--
 **WANGSSSSSSS/WANGSSSSSSS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.